MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 - Learn how to [run the UI flow](run-desktop-flow.md) you just edited.

-- If you want to do more with UI flows, you can also try out UI flows with [input and output](inputs-outputs-web.md) parameters.
+- If you want to do more with desktop flows, you can also try out [input and output](inputs-outputs-desktop.md) parameters.